Illusivehacks/telegram-controlled-backdoor-spyware/README.md

 use the /cmd command to activate the command prompt session of the target device at this point the target machine will be your computer coz its currently the one running the code

+All the commands to use will be displayed and now you can execute each one of them from your bot to the target device.